-Money Mindset Cards cover three categories:
+Money Mindset Cards include three focuses:

 Money Feels Card: It allows people to express their feelings a bit more anonymously and the statements are very non-judgmental which will make it easier for clients to be honest about their attitudes and behaviors.